1) Buy a cage suitable for the size and number of birds you are planning to purchase.

 Do not put baby lovebird in the same cage as your other pets (ex. other birds) when you first take it home.
 Separate them at the beginning until they grow accustomed to each other.
 After a few weeks, you can put them together in a monitored condition.
 (Do not do so unless you are sure that one bird will not attack the other).
 There may be exceptions to this rule, such as both being very tame birds that will not likely fight with each other.

 Do not be afraid of the bird if it starts to nibble on you.
-If you dodge away, you are putting yourself in an inferior position, making it believe that it can dominate you.
+If you dodge away, you may make it believe that it can dominate you.

 Ensure that the bird is a room with stable temperature at around 25~27 degrees Celsius.